OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Its listed values represent allowed serialized forms of the data sample.
 The DataWriter and DataReader need to have at least one matching data representation for communication between them to be possible.

-The default value of the ``DataRepresentationQoS`` policy is an empty sequence.
+The default value of the ``DataRepresentationQosPolicy`` is an empty sequence.
 For RTPS-UDP this is interpreted as XCDR2 for DataWriters and accepting XCDR1 and XCDR2 for DataReaders.
 For other transports it's interpreted as Unaligned CDR for DataWriters and accepting XCDR1, XCDR2, and Unaligned CDR for DataReaders.
-A writer or reader without an explicitly-set ``DataRepresentationQoS`` will therefore be able to communicate with another reader or writer which is compatible with XCDR2.
+A writer or reader without an explicitly-set ``DataRepresentationQosPolicy`` will therefore be able to communicate with another reader or writer which is compatible with XCDR2.
 The example below shows a possible configuration for an XCDR1 DataWriter.

 .. code-block:: cpp